twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OverviewUndoLimitMaxCount** – Used with **Undo limits: Max. count** in Options: Edit.
 Default is 1.
 * **OverviewUndoLimitMaxSize** – Used with **Undo limits: Max. size [KB]** in Options: Edit.
 Default is 1.
 * **OverviewUseColor** (version 3.0 until 6.5) – Used with **Font overview: Use type color in glyph caption** in Options: Font.
 Default is on.
 * **SampleFileName** – Used with **Samples Toolbar Font: Filename** in Options: General.
 Default is empty.
-The sample glyphs included with the program were derived from Garava and Times New Roman.
+The sample glyphs are derived from Garava (Designed by Bhikkhu Pesala in 2003) and Times New Roman (Designed by Stanley Morison for Monotype Imaging Inc.).
 * **SampleSingleHeight** (version 3.0 until 6.5) – Used with **Samples Toolbar: Glyph height** in Options: Sample.
 Default is 55.
 * **SampleSingleWidth** (version 3.0 until 6.5) – Used with **Samples Toolbar: Glyph width** in Options: Sample.
 Default is 62.
 * **SaveDialogInitialDirNew2** – Select the directory in the save dialog.